 Soundings East is the literary journal of Salem State University, published annually with support from the Center for Creative and Performing Arts.
 Founded in 1973, the journal is edited by upper-level creative students under the aegis of an advisory editor from the writing faculty.
-Soundings East is dedicated to publishing high-quality poetry, fiction and creative non-fiction.
-Submissions from across the country are reviewed for publication.
+Soundings East is dedicated to publishing high-quality poetry, fiction and creative nonfiction.
 The magazine is distributed nationally, with recent press runs of 750 copies.

 Poetry Excerpt, Vol 35 [Fall 2014]

 A Snake in the Flood

 by John Grey

 of that floating coffin than the floodwaters themselves.

 Imagine if that brackish brown flood

 smashes the box against the statue of the town founder

 and a loved one topples out through shattered pine.

 A couple of cops in waist-level water